-Apart from the incredible beaches (some of the best I’ve seen so far in Southeast Asia), you must also visit the Seven Wells Waterfall in Langkawi.
+Apart from the incredible beaches (some of the best I’ve seen so far in Southeast Asia), you must also visit the Seven Wells Waterfall in.
+It is definitely one of the most beautiful waterfalls in Asia.

 1. About Seven Wells Waterfall